senalbulumulle/foil-ui/README.md

-# FOIL-UI-Framework-Library
+# Asset-Development

-FOIL UI is a CSS based Framework Library that contains the most Animations, Transitions, and the most Luxurious User Interface Alternative for the Web.
+> Development of assets as screenshots for the docs.